Horse-shows Grow and Develop Our Children’s Characters.

 We stress to our children that they are competing on horses that have their own unique abilities, regardless of their price tag.
 Success does not mean one has to have the most expensive horse, latest tack and smartest clothing.

 Once they enter the arena it becomes an even playing field.
-Its the determination and hard work that builds success, not the size of your bank account.
+It’s the determination and hard work that builds success, not the size of your bank account.
 Succeeding with the tools you have teaches children to take up challenges, even when they don’t have the best of everything.

 11. Horse-show and An Attitude of Gratitude.